bvibber/ogv.js/README.md

 * experimental Web Assembly builds of all modules
 * `error` property now returns an `OGVMediaError` object instead of string
 * decode pipeline up to 3 frames deep to aid in momentary spikes
+* experimental multithreaded JS builds for VP8 and VP9

 1.3.1 - 2017-02-24
 * Fix for seeking before load completes